murkl/d2launcher/docs/README.md

 To update this shown tweak list, goto `Update Manager` > `Update Tweaks Database`.
 The file set in the `tweaks_url` property will be downloaded to `~/.d2launcher/tweaks.db` (or copied if `tweaks_url` is set to a local file).

-### Share your own Tweaks Database

-You only need to share your webserver URL and set as `tweaks_url` in settings.
-Remember to update the tweaks database to create new local `~/.d2launcher/tweaks.db` from `tweaks_url`.

-**Note:** Feel free to open a PR and merge your tweaks into d2launcher as a PR.

 ### Tweaks Database Syntax

 Separated by the two header lines `###!> name: ...` and `###!> version ...` (please keep this order), all tweak scripts are saved in one file.